R Advanced

 Method 1: Subsetting with [ ]

-Subsetting with a square bracket ([ ]) is a basic way to select rows where the column meets the condition.
+Subsetting with square brackets ([ ]) is a basic way to select rows where the column meets a specific condition.
 For example, df[df$column_name > value, ].

 df <- data.frame(